Worimi (Warrimay) Country – The Worimi Nation

 We acknowledge the Traditional Worimi Owners and recognise their continuing connection to land, waters and culture.
 We pay our respects to their Elders past, present and emerging.

 Located in Worimi Country, Fingal Bay is a small coastal town nestled amidst the picture-perfect Tomaree National Park in Port Stephens, New South Wales.
-Less than a three-hour drive north of Sydney and an hour past Newcastle, Fingal Bay is only a hop, skip, jump, 12 minute drive away from the larger and slightly more famous township of Nelsons Bay.
-Originally named “false Bay” due to it often being mistaken as the entrance to Port Stephens harbour that is located just 4.5 kilometres to the north, it wasn’t until 1845 that the name Fingal Bay appeared on a chart drawn by Captain Phillip Parker King to became the official title we know it as today.
+Less than a three-hour drive north of Sydney and an hour past Newcastle, Fingal Bay is only a hop, skip, jump, 12-minute drive away from the larger and slightly more famous township of Nelsons Bay.
+Originally named “False Bay” due to it often being mistaken as the entrance to Port Stephens harbour that is located just 4.5 kilometres to the north, it wasn’t until 1845 that the name Fingal Bay appeared on a chart drawn by Captain Phillip Parker King to become the official title we know it as today.

 Port Stephens’ ‘Outer’ Lighthouse and Fingal Island

 ‘Fingal Island’ was in fact the southern headland to the Port Stephens harbour and was connected to the mainland permanently by a natural land bridge.
 On the 11th of May in 1770, Captain James Cook whilst sailing past the rocky headland and harbour entrance on his northbound voyage onboard the Endeavour named the southeastern tip ‘Point Stephens’ and the harbour ‘Port Stephens” after Sir Phillip Stephens, the secretary of the British Admiralty.